-The air filter is usually an oil-soaked and debris-covered sponge enclosed in a metal or plastic casing on the side of the engine.
-If you live in a dry or dusty area, you may need to clean the filter several times a year.
-To do so, simply soak it in warm, soapy water and squeeze dry.
-Sponge filters can be properly cleaned and reinstalled.
-If you have a cardboard filter, don’t clean it – just replace it.
+You can find the air filter enclosed in a metal or plastic casting on the side of the engine.
+If you have a sponge-like air filter, soak it in warm, soapy water and squeeze dry.
+However, if you have a cardboard filter, you’ll need to replace it as you won’t be able to clean it.

 5. Sharpen the Blades

 It’s important to have your blades sharpened or replaced at least once a year.
 If the blades are bent, you will need to replace them.
 You should also watch for impact or wear on blade surfaces and cutting edges; replace blades if these conditions are found.

 Long and wet grass clumps easily, so remember to remove any grass buildup from under the deck or belt.
 Also check belts for heavy wear or cracking; if you notice any, the belt should be replaced immediately.